-EBK applies the basic indicator method to calculate the capital requirement for operational risk.
-The capital requirement was calculated to be about NOK 36 million at 31 December 2018 and is considered to make sufficient allowance for loss in the worst case.
+EBK applies the basic indicator method to calculate the capital requirement for operational risk as prescribed in Pillar 1.
+The capital requirement was calculated to be NOK 31.5 million at 31 December 2019 and is considered to make sufficient allowance for loss in the worst case.